 The necessary monotony of change is in direct competition with our impulsive brains for the limited amount of attention, energy, and daylight we have to burn every day.
 So, everyone must answer a question: Do I embrace the transformative sameness and repetition of hard work, or do I settle for something lesser that satisfies my short-term impulses?
 The dilemmas lie somewhere in the middle

 For example, look at nutritional change.
-Recently, in a BBL video, Nutrition Head Coach, Gillian Ward, laid out the differences between quantity and quality with the food we eat.
+Nutrition Head Coach, Gillian Ward, has laid out the differences between quantity and quality with the food we eat.
 For someone who wants to overhaul their nutrition—not just improve body composition but to use food to be healthier and improve their physical performance—they likely will need to manipulate both quantity and quality.
 If that person is starting out eating the Typical Western Diet, then change is going to require both habits and new food in the refrigerator.
 Being resistant to change on that level, many people settle for only one variable—quantity—because you can lose weight without radically changing the composition of your diet.
-Wholesale change is hard, but clinging sameness might only get you halfway to your goals.
+Wholesale change is hard, but clinging to sameness might only get you halfway to your goals.

 Some people are motivated to train by the value and habit of it.
 Many more are motivated by the desire for a particular end but will struggle with the means.
 The process will not become automatic for most people.
 You can only control your motivation to a point.
 After that, your choices become conscious decisions and the weighing of options.

-While we don’t all get a highlight reel and theme music.
-There are things you can do to make the process more fun and to help make sure that training always carries weight in your decision-making.
+While we don’t all get a highlight reel and theme music, there are things you can do to make the process more fun and to help make sure that training always carries weight in your decision-making.
 Below are some resources through Barbell Logic that can help:

 “Your training career is a lifelong pursuit.
 And you will continue to improve for most of it, regardless of what age or state you were in when you started training.
 If you are always holding out to be farther along or meet some greater milestone before competing, you will never be ready.
 Here’s the thing about lifting: Every lifting goal you have will become just another starting point for your next goal.
 More than that, competitions are the perfect set pieces for you to train for, meet, and exceed your current goals.”